 Frostnip occurs when skin is exposed to extreme cold for a sustained period of time.
 The body limits blood flow to your extremities in order to conserve heat.
 Cold weather injuries are most common on exposed skin.
 Ears, cheeks, fingers, toes, and noses are most likely to be affected by frostnip.

 It’s also possible to develop frostnip if you aren’t wearing warm enough clothes, or if your clothes don’t protect against wind or wet weather.
 It’s important to change your socks regularly, as sweaty feet or “trench feet” can cause freezing.
-When feet are wet they lose heat 25 times faster than when they’re dry.
+When feet are wet they lose heat than when they’re dry.

 It’s also possible for exposure to cold under other circumstances to cause frostnip.
 Prolonged contact to something like an ice pack or frozen products can cause freezing of the skin to occur, which is why you should:

 - always apply cold therapy to an area for no more than 15 minutes

 - never apply ice or frozen materials directly to the skin without a towel or cloth between them

 Frostnip can be treated by gradually warming the skin up.
 If possible, get away from the cold that’s causing your injury.
 Move inside and put on warm, dry clothing.
 If you can’t do so, try to protect the skin from further exposure until you can, and don’t thaw out the skin if you suspect it will be frozen again soon.

 You can rewarm the skin using warm — but not hot — water, and gradually returning the skin to its healthy state.
 You don’t want to put hot water or air directly onto the frostnip as it’s thawing out or you could risk burning yourself.
 You also shouldn’t apply direct heat, like a heating pad, right to the affected area.